owlike/genson/genson-java-datetime/README.md

 This module provides a genson extension to allow support for classes in the Java Date & Time API (JSR 310)

 #### Installation
-Simply add the JavaDateTimeBundle with the deseried options when creating your Genson instance
+Simply add the JavaDateTimeBundle with the desired options when creating your Genson instance
 ```java
 Genson genson = new GensonBuilder().withBundle(new JavaDateTimeBundle()).create();
 ```